marekhanzlik/s3_glacier_restore/README.md

 #

 ### Generating a list
+This command will traverse whole bucket and list all files inside
 ```
 ./s3_restore.py --bucket <your_bucket> genereate-object-list
 ```
-If you have your own list of files you want to restore, save it to file and name it `<your_bucket>.objects`
+If you want to retrieve only subset of files and have your own list, save it to file and name it `<your_bucket>.objects` and run `request-objects-restore` subcommand

 ### Requesting a retrieval
 ```